DMKEBUSINESSGMBH/typo3-mkphpids/Documentation/ChangeLog/Index.rst

 =========  ===========================================================================
 Version    Changes
 =========  ===========================================================================
+2.0.1      - fixed serious bug when in most cases no typoscript configuration could be loaded leading to no execution of the plugin
 2.0.0      - added support for TYPO3 7.6
            - added updated IDS/Converter.php
 1.5.10     - call session_start only if caching is done through session